Updated: Apr 18

 · The offences occur against a backdrop of our client being in a parlous financial position and struggling to cope emotionally from the separation of his wife (marriage of 10 years).

-· The content of the messages related to requests from his former wife that she render him some financial assistance, and it was noteworthy that when his former wife refused to engage with Mr Singh, he accepted her denial, and did not become abusive.
+· The content of the messages related to requests from his former wife that she render him some financial assistance, and it was noteworthy that when his former wife refused to engage with our client, he accepted her denial, and did not become abusive.

 · Before and after the text message communication in August and September 2019, all communication had been respectful and solely in connection with their child.